 BEST FOR: Weekly Classes

-A yin class is usually an intense and mentally challenging practice, consisting of a series of passive floor poses held up to 3-5 minutes, focussing on areas that are especially rich in connective tissues.
-Yin is unique in yoga, in that you are asked to physically relax and soften the muscle allowing you to go much deeper into the body, where we store a lot of our grief, trauma, anxiety and other negative emotions.
-Through yin you can start to let go of this and leave feeling a little bit lighter.
+A yin class usually consists of a series of passive poses held up to 3-5 minutes, focussing on areas that are especially rich in connective tissues.
+Yin is unique in yoga, in that you are asked to physically relax and soften the muscle allowing you to go much deeper into the body, targeting the deep tissue, fascia, ligaments and joints.
+Yin is well known for its emotional healing benefits helping us to let go of some negative emotions trapped in the body, leaving us feeling a little bit lighter, mentally and physically.

 BEST FOR: Relaxation